Simondharcourt/djambi6players/README.md

 ## Todo:
 Plenty of things to do.
 On 3 parts: online part, ia part and game part.

-- online:
+#### - online:
 Add undo/redo buttons.
+Add an elo ?
-Maybe later, add possibility to host several games, add an account and elo ranking.
+Maybe later, add possibility to host several games.

-- ai part.
+#### - ai part.
+2 parts: minimax and rl.
+-- minimax part: it is actually a maxn algorithm, not a minmax, as it is a 6 players game.
+There is a lot of challenges about it, on complexity, as the depth should be at least to be pertinent.
+A pre-sort of the action should be made to filter all possible moves.
-train the model on a platform.
+-- rl part: train the model on a platform.
 Get inspired by trainings on chess.
-On the side, add a minmax algorithm to still be able to play alone (to suggest one players game online)
+Many possibilities to define the state space and the action space.

-- game part.
+#### - game part.
-get zombies by going acceding in the middle.
+the player should get all zombies by going acceding in the middle.
+Easy but not prioritary.